EB3 Priority Date: What You Need to Know

 The PERM labor certification is a process in place to protect both American workers and immigrant workers.
 It ensures that there are no qualified American workers who can do the job and ensures that the immigrant worker is fairly paid for the job compared to American workers who are in similar job positions.

 This process will mostly be done with your employer and your attorney.
 For a step-by-step explanation, review our detailed guide to the PERM Labor Certification process.
 Your employer and your attorney will confirm your job description, complete your prevailing wage information, and certify in a recruiting process that there are no qualified American workers for the job.
 Once the recruiting process is completed and all the requirements are met, your attorney will file Form ETA-9089, which is the application for the PERM labor certification.
-The date that the PERM labor certification is filed and received by the U.S Department of Labor is your priority date.
+The date that the PERM labor certification is filed and received by the U.S. Department of Labor is your priority date, and this date plays a major role in EB2vs EB3 priority date India strategy planning.

 I-140